 Having financial issues can be a significant trigger for relapse, and even though the changes might not happen overnight, it is possible to get your finances in order by taking baby steps.
-Reach out to your vocation rehabilitation counselor to help you hone your job-seeking skills.
+Reach out to your vocational rehabilitation counselor to help you hone your job-seeking skills.
 Once you have a job, it’s critical to create a budget and start managing your finances responsibly.

 Find the Right Support at CMAR

 Having support on the road to recovery is essential to prevent relapse.
 If you or your loved one needs additional support, don’t hesitate to seek help at Colorado Medication Assisted Recovery.
 We’ve designed our addiction treatment to integrate comprehensive treatment and aftercare programs to prepare you for life after rehab.
 Some of our services include: